tentacleuno/tentacles.dev/content/posts/the-art-of-reactivity.md.md

 - Attach an event listener to our button's 'click' event,
 - Call the subscriber's `next` method when a 'click' event is fired
-- Log the event from our `next` method
+- Log the event from our `next` method.

+That was easy.
+Hopefully you've learnt that observables

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3OTcxMzYzNF19
+eyJoaXN0b3J5IjpbLTQ5ODA5ODM1OSwtNDc5NzEzNjM0XX0=
 -->